gregwebs/hamlet.js/README.md

 You already properly indent your tags right?
 Computers are supposed to automate things - lets have them close tags for us.

+This is similar in concept to HAML.
+However, HAML abandons html syntax without justification.
+If we just apply significant white-space and a few other html-compatible shortcuts to regular HTML, we can get the benefit without the drawback.
+Designers that have used the Haskell version of Hamlet have really liked it.

 # Synatx

 This example uses a coffeescript multi-line string, but should otherwise look like javascript.